 While we can’t choose circumstances in life, we can equip ourselves with the proper techniques to help navigate challenges, even the most profound grief.

-Gabby Bernstein, NYT best-selling author, and motivational speaker has been teaching her readers how to resolve traumas and attain inner peace for over 16 years.
+Gabby Bernstein, New York Times best-selling author and motivational speaker, has been teaching her readers how to resolve traumas and attain inner peace for over 16 years.
 She personally has been in the process of deep grief due to the loss of her unborn baby.